ahtalebi/Machine-Learning-/SVM/README.md

 | age       | Age of the individual                                                                               |
 | chd       | Presence or absence of Coronary Heart Disease (Si for "yes" and No for "no")                        |

-## Usage

-Instructions on how to use your project or any relevant information.